Curriculum-Resources/overview-and-guidlines/outline.md

 # Outline
 ## Curriculum

-The following is brief attempt at a breakdown of the current curriculum of WDI.
+The following is a brief attempt at a breakdown of the current curriculum of WDI.

 ### Stages